otaviobarros/glity-gif-search/README.md

 ___

 ## License
-Distributed under the MID License.
+Distributed under the MIT License.
 See `LICENSE` for more information.